Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 ### Environmental Observations

-Environmental observations are critical for assessing and documenting the impact of human activities on the natural environment.
-Councils have programmes for environmental monitoring that involve gathering data and information about various environmental parameters.

-Councils capture environmental observations in a variety of ways, and are often captured using a variety of systems, including custom built systems, spreadsheets and databases.
-A goal of EOP is to pull observations into a uniform model to allow for easier analysis across different environmental parameters.
+Environmental observations are critical for assessing and documenting impacts on the natural environment.
+Councils capture these observations using a variety of methods and systems, including spreadsheets, databases and software systems.
+A goal of EOP is to allow these observations to be captured in a uniform manner, allowing better analysis across different data-sets.
 [Observations Data Model 2 (ODM)](https://www.odm2.org/ODM2/ODM2Overview.html)
 is being explored as a potential uniform model for EOP.